mesosphere/universe/README.md

   ```
   dcos marathon app add target/marathon.json
-  dcos package repo add dev-universe http://universe.marathon.mesos/repo
+  dcos package repo add --index=0 dev-universe http://universe.marathon.mesos:8085/repo
   ```

   Alternatively, all Pull Requests opened for Universe will have their docker image build and published to DockerHub.
+Click the details of the "Universe Server Docker image" status report of the Pull Request.
-Check the status reports os the Pull Request for a link to the docker image build, in the artifacts of the build you can find the `marathon.json` capable of running the universe server.
+  In the artifacts tab of the build results you can find `docker/server/marathon.json` which can be used to run the universe server in your cluster.

 The pre-commit hook will run [build.sh](scripts/build.sh) before allowing you to commit.
 This script validates your package definitions.